 Cleaning your dog’s teeth will help control plaque and tartar, but regular brushing won’t get everything.
 Veterinarians recommend that dogs receive an oral exam and professional cleaning once per year.
 Dental cleanings by vets provide a deeper cleaning of bacteria that builds up below the gum line.
 In order to do a thorough cleaning, vets must anesthetize the dog during the procedure.
 Some pet owners are squeamish when they hear that anesthesia will be administered, though it is a regular procedure.
 Talk to your vet about why dental cleanings are important for you dog and about the process.

 3. Get your dog chewing

 Chewing is a natural behavior in dogs - one that can also benefit their oral hygiene.
 Chew toys and ropes, bones, rawhide, and chews provide friction along the gumline and act as natural flossers.
-Provide your dog with chew toys that are an appropriate size and shape, and let them start chomping their way to healthier teeth.
+Provide your dog with chew toys like Booda Bone that are an appropriate size and shape, and let them start chomping their way to healthier teeth.
 Be sure to replace chew materials when they are worn, and provide durable toys and bones to aggressive chewers.
 If your dog has sensitive teeth, try latex toys and other softer chewing materials.